IrisShaders/glsl-transformer/README.md

 This project uses semver for versioning.
 If there are frequent breaking API changes then the major version will change frequently.
 This is the way.

-This library is written in Java 16 and using [jabel](https://github.com/bsideup/jabel) compiled to Java 8 compatible classes.
-This means it doesn't use any newer Java language APIs.
+This library is written in Java 16 but without using Java language APIs beyond those of Java 8 and using [jabel](https://github.com/bsideup/jabel) it is compiled to Java 8 compatible classes.
 The tests are not affected by this and will only be run on the latest Java version (because it's annoying only use Java 8 in the tests).
 If nobody needs Java 8 support anymore in the future, it will be dropped with a major release.
 Currently, this is because Minecraft 1.16 uses Java 8.

 ## Credit